FlexW/flask-mode/README.md

 ## Features

 - Starting and killing flask server from emacs
-- Running flask tests from emacs and seeing results
+- Run flask tests from emacs and seeing results
+- Run flask shell in emacs
-- Running flask cli commands from emacs
+- Run flask cli commands from emacs

 ## Configuration